Scenario Planning

 Two collisions, one pattern

 The second: on April 8, Meta launched Muse Spark, its first proprietary closed-weight model, from Meta Superintelligence Labs under Alexandr Wang.
 After nearly a decade of public commitment to open frontier AI, Meta’s frontier development is now closed.
 Existing Llama models remain available but no longer evolve.
 The combination of $115–135B in 2026 capex, competitive pressure from Chinese labs building commercial products on top of Llama, and the strategic goal of a deeply integrated “personal superintelligence” tied to Meta’s user data drove the shift.
 Yann LeCun, Meta’s most visible open-source advocate, departed in November 2025.
-The “Linux of AI” thesis did not survive contact with $100B+ compute economics — at the Western frontier.
+The “Linux of AI” thesis did not survive contact with $100B+ compute economics, at least at the Western frontier.

 The Chinese open-weight wave fills the gap

 Within 18 days in April 2026, three frontier-class open-weight coding models shipped from Chinese labs: GLM-5.1 (Zhipu, MIT-licensed 744B MoE / 40B active, 58.4% SWE-Bench Pro), Kimi K2.6 (Moonshot, 1T total / 32B active with a 300-agent swarm primitive), and DeepSeek V4-Pro (1.6T total / 49B active, 80.6% SWE-Bench Verified at roughly an order of magnitude lower output cost than Opus 4.6).
 Qwen 3.6 (Alibaba, April 16) split into variants; the 35B-A3B open variant runs on a single RTX 4090 with quantization.
-By workload as of May 2026: DeepSeek V4-Pro for cheap large-context coding agents, Kimi K2.6 for hard multi-step tickets with its swarm primitive, GLM-5.1 for self-hosted production where MIT licensing matters, Qwen 3.6-35B-A3B for local laptop or single-GPU deployment.
+By workload as of mid-2026: DeepSeek V4-Pro for cheap large-context coding agents, Kimi K2.6 for hard multi-step tickets with its swarm primitive, GLM-5.1 for self-hosted production where MIT licensing matters, Qwen 3.6-35B-A3B for local laptop or single-GPU deployment.
 Llama 4 remains integration-default but is no longer evolving.

 What this means for EU enterprises

 The buyer question has shifted from “is open-weight good enough” to a multi-part procurement question: which open-weight per workload, which hosting stack, which sovereign deployment shape.
-Mistral Medium 3.5 (128B dense, self-hostable, $400M ARR at a $13.8B valuation) is the cleanest EU-data-residency narrative on the market — dense rather than MoE, easier to deploy than the Chinese stacks, sovereign-aligned.
+Mistral Medium 3.5 (128B dense, self-hostable, $400M ARR at a $13.8B valuation) is the cleanest EU-data-residency narrative on the market: dense rather than MoE, easier to deploy than the Chinese stacks, sovereign-aligned.
 Self-hosted Chinese open-weight is the other major option, with two caveats worth flagging: geopolitical exposure if procurement frameworks tighten, and dataset-provenance questions that some EU regulators are starting to ask.

 The deeper point: for the first time in this booklet’s lifetime, “self-hostable frontier-equivalent” is not a euphemism.
 Procurement teams that previously assumed one or two US vendors had no realistic alternative now have several.
 The work shifts from negotiating with one vendor to architecting around the choice.
 That choice depends on which sovereign failure modes you weight highest.

-Trigger signals — what to watch for
+Trigger signals: what to watch for

 Implications by role